Costs and charges FAQs

 The point of the legislation is that Governing Bodies will be able to compare costs that have been calculated on the same basis and use this to assess value for money for members.
 Cost and charges should not be viewed in isolation and should be taken into account alongside performance returns to get an overall picture of whether a fund offers value for money.

 The illustration takes charges, which are already included within the price of the underlying fund, and projects them to show you what the impact of those charges would be on some example pension pots.
 It is showing you what would be achieved using the combined fund charges and comparing it against what would be achieved if there were no fund costs at all.
-For Lifestyle Strategies, the illustration takes account of the change in the split between different funds over time and fund costs and charges are weighted accordingly.
+For Lifestyle Strategies and target dated funds, the illustration takes account of the change in the asset allocation over time and fund costs and charges are weighted accordingly.

 While the projections are not specific to individuals, the examples use an average contribution size for your own scheme and an average pension pot size specific to your own scheme.
 There are also assumptions made concerning any contribution increases, inflation, growth rates etc. The assumptions used can be found within the illustration notes or in the question ‘What assumptions have been used for the illustration?’.